With the New Year just around the corner, this is probably one of the best times to start focusing on strategies that increase blog traffic.

 This post you are reading for instance is to get more sign-ups for my free email course – Grow Your Blog Traffic.

-By being active on Instagram, following Twitter Chats or looking up Google Trends, you can keep up with the latest trends.
+By being active on Instagram, following Twitter Chats, or looking up Google Trends, you can keep up with the latest trends.

 If you were blogging about food, you’d definitely want to cover vegan and keto recipes because they’re the current hype and I literally see it plastered everywhere.

-3. Write more tutorial posts
+7. Write more how-to and list posts

 Sit back and recollect what type of questions you input into Google Search every time you have a query.
 What does it sound like?